illusorier/123/ES5/Object.md

 We can use `Object.defineProperty(..)` to add a new property, or modify an existing one (if it is `configurable`!).

-The `Object.defineProperty(obj, prop, descriptor)` method defines a new property directly on an object, or modifies an existing property on an object, and returns the object.
+The static method `Object.defineProperty(obj, prop, descriptor)` method defines a new property directly on an object, or modifies an existing property on an object, and returns the object.

         var myObject = {};